s-urbaniak/idfactory/README.md

 [![GoDoc](https://godoc.org/github.com/s-urbaniak/idfactory/signed?status.svg)](https://godoc.org/github.com/s-urbaniak/idfactory/signed)

-idfactory is a small http service for generating signed UUIDs.
+idfactory is a small http service for generating cryptographically signed UUIDs using a SHA256 based HMAC.

 A common (anti)pattern is to provide endpoints which accept POST requests to create new resources